artemgurzhii/ember-styleguide/README.md

 ## General

 ### Create local version of Ember.* and DS.*
-Ember could perfectly use a new functionality of ES6 namely `modules`.
-To make code more clear we are able to import e.g. `Ember.computed` directly as `computed`.
-This operation reduces unneeded namespaces.
+Ember can use new functionality of ES6 - `modules`.
+In near future, Ember will be build using this convention and eventually we will import `computed` instead of `Ember.computed`.
+To make code more clear and ready for future, we can create local versions of these modules.
 ```javascript
 import Ember from 'ember';
 import DS from 'ember-data';